yzhuoning/StagewiseSGD/README.md

 ```

 ### Dataset
-The code will automatically download CIFAR10, CIFAR100 under 'cifar10_data' and 'cifar100_data' folders in your current working directory.
+The code will automatically download `CIFAR10`, `CIFAR100` in your working directory.
 You may also download the datasets on your own by following instructions on https://www.cs.toronto.edu/~kriz/cifar.html.
 Data preprocessing follows this work https://github.com/tensorflow/models/blob/master/tutorials/image/cifar10/cifar10_input.py.